 Horticulture is a vast industry focused on the art and science of growing fruits, vegetables, nuts, ornamentals, herbs, spices and medicinal plants.
-Horticulture majors are trained in many aspects of plant science—including physiology, nutrition, identification, soils, pest control and design.
-Students in the Horticulture department reap the benefits of small class sizes, teaching and research greenhouses, modern laboratories, nearby horticulture enterprises and learning from renowned faculty—many of whom are authors of widely-adopted textbooks.
+Horticulture majors are trained in many aspects of plant science including physiology, nutrition, identification, soils, pest control and design.
+Students in the Horticulture department reap the benefits of small class sizes, hands-on experience at our gardens and farms, teaching and research greenhouses, modern laboratories, nearby horticulture enterprises and learning from renowned faculty—many of whom are authors of widely-adopted textbooks.

 To prepare for courses to earn a Horticulture degree we recommend you: